688 - Pinball - live

 Yeah.

-Tim McCullough, was indicted for taking bribes from Frank Caluccio and Ben Kitchy.
+Tim McCullough was indicted for taking bribes from Frank Caluccio and Ben Kitschy.

-Now, Carol ran for re-election as King County prosecutor, and he spent the campaign refusing to talk about his relationship with Kitschie and lost the election.
+Now, Carol ran for re-election as King County prosecutor, and he spent the campaign refusing to talk about his relationship with Kitschy and lost the election.

-The new prosecutor immediately started investigating corruption and indicted Carol and 18 others, a formal Seattle council, city council president, and an ex-Seattle police chief.
+The new prosecutor immediately started investigating corruption and indicted Carol and 18 others, a former Seattle council, city council president and an ex-Seattle police chief.

 All the charges were about gambling, bribery, and bribery and prostitution.

-We didn't even really talk about the pro we didn't even have time to talk about it.
+We didn't even really talk about the process.
+We didn't even have time to talk about it.

 How do you, it's just exhausting.

-The cops would take half the money and bring the rest of their sergeant, and then the sergeant would take it up the line.
+the cops would take half the money and bring the rest of their sergeant and then the sergeant would take it up the line some cops are making a thousand dollars a month which is nine thousand today

-Carroll, who was different from the first care, this guy's known as Streetcar Charlie.
+Carroll, who is different from the first care.
+This guy's known as streetcar

 Because